zerosynclegacy/protocol/README.md

 ## Interested?

-For a detailed look at what services libzs provides checkout our wiki https://github.com/sappo/libzs/wiki
+Have a look at our wiki https://github.com/sappo/libzs/wiki for a detailed inside of libzs's use cases.

 ## Links of interest